RAvenGEr/digest-access/README.md

 ## Features

-* `from-headers` - provides the DigestAccess::from_headers function to
-  create a DigetAccess instance from HTTP response headers.
+* `from-headers` - provides an implementation of the TryFrom<http::HeaderMap> trait to create a DigetAccess instance from HTTP response headers.
+See the reqwest example for how to use.
   Adds the `http` crate as a dependency.

 ## License